-Sessile bacteria communities have the extraordinary ability of colonizing a variety of surfaces, even in the presence of non-optimal environmental conditions.
-Such a process typically starts from few or even a single cell, that elongate and eventually divide at a constant rate, and give rise to highly complex two-dimensional and three-dimensional structures consisting of tightly packed and partially ordered cells.
-Colonies originating from a single bacterium, initially develops in the form of a flat and circularly symmetric monolayer and, after reaching a critical population, invade the three-dimensional space forming stacks of concentric disk-shaped layers \cite{Su:2012,Grant:2014}.
-While in the monolayer form, bacterial colonies exhibit prominent nematic order, this, however, does not propagate across the colony, and remains confined into a set of microscopic domains of co-aligned cells.
-Using discrete and continuous modeling, we have demonstrated that these domains originates from the interplay of two competing forces.
+Sessile bacteria communities have the extraordinary ability to colonize a variety of surfaces, even in the presence of nonoptimal environmental conditions.
+Such a process typically starts from a few or even a single cell that elongates and eventually divides at a constant rate, and this gives rise to highly complex two-dimensional and three-dimensional structures consisting of tightly packed and partially ordered cells.
+Colonies originating from a single bacterium initially develop in the form of a flat and circularly symmetric monolayer and, after reaching a critical population, invade the three-dimensional space forming stacks of concentric disk-shaped layers \cite{Su:2012,Grant:2014}.
+While in the monolayer form, bacterial colonies exhibit prominent nematic order; however, this does not propagate across the colony, and it remains confined to a set of microscopic domains of coaligned cells.
+Using molecular dynamics simulations, continuous modeling and, to a limited extent, experiments on {\em E. coli} microcolonies, we have demonstrated that these domains originate from the interplay of two competing forces.
 On the one hand, the steric forces between neighboring cells favor alignment.
 On the other hand, the extensile active stresses due to growth tend to distort the system and disrupt the local orientational order.
-This results into an exponential distribution of the domains area, with a characteristic length scale $\ell_{\rm a}=\sqrt{k_{F}/|\alpha|}$, where $k_{F}$ is the orientational stiffness of the nematic domains and $\alpha$ the magnitude of the deviatoric active stress.
-As it has been already observed in planktonic bacteria \cite{Wioland:2016}, we expect that confining a growing colony into a restricted environment could substantially alter the spatial organization of the micro-domains, depending on how the confinement length scale compares with the inherent length scale $\ell_{\rm a}$.
+This results in an exponential distribution of the domain area, with a characteristic length scale $\ell_{\rm a}=\sqrt{k_{F}/|\alpha|}$, where $k_{F}$ is the orientational stiffness of the nematic domains and $\alpha$ the magnitude of the deviatoric active stress.